ivandustin/seeds/README.md

 For truly, I say to you, until Heaven and Earth pass away, one iota or one apostrophe will never pass away from the Law until all have happened.

-Therefore, whoever loosens one of the least of these commandments and teaches this way to people will be called least in the Kingdom of Heaven; but whoever does and teaches this, will be called great in the Kingdom of Heaven.
+Therefore, whoever loosens one of the least of these commandments and teaches this way to people will be called least in the Kingdom of Heaven.
+But whoever does and teaches this, will be called great in the Kingdom of Heaven.

 For I tell you that if your righteousness does not exceed more than the scribes and Pharisees, you will never enter into the Kingdom of Heaven.